top of page

 Parkinson's disease (PD) is more than a movement disorder.
 In order to care for and provide the best quality of life for people with and affected by PD, we must explore, understand and share our stories.

 These unique, engaging, and evidence-based writing programs were developed and tested in an Interdisciplinary Health Sciences doctoral program.
 We utilize the principles Cinema Therapy, to understand why we keep going back to our favorite films, what they are saying to us and how we might use what we see, hear and feel to positively impact our lives.
+While our nonprofit serves the PD community, these classes are open to everyone.

 Participants meet online, for 90 minutes once a week for 16 weeks to explore a film broken down against Joseph Campbell's Hero's Journey.
 We then share our writing with each other, learning and discovering we are not alone.
 We develop strong ensembles and build communities of courage and action with our stories.